carvilsi/systemd-usb-monitor-example/README.md

 ```

 ---
-I will appreciate any comment, suggestions or improvement from you; Also if you like it please leave a start at the repo ;)
+I will appreciate any comment, suggestions or improvement from you; Also if you like it please leave a :star: ;)

-Cheers and hack the planet!